 Make it Stop.
 If we are retained early enough, we can sometimes convince your employer to intervene on your behalf.
 The offending supervisor may be fired or relocated, or if you desire, you may be moved to a different location.
 We’ll help you through the process, and make sure your employer follows the law throughout.

 Negotiate an Exit.
 In many discrimination cases, our clients simply want to get out.
-We can often negotiate an exit package that preserves your reputation, your access to unemployment benefits, and your ability to get a new job.
+We can often negotiate an exit package that preserves your reputation and your ability to get a new job.

 Discrimination Lawsuits.
 If your employer is unwilling to negotiate an out-of-court resolution, a lawsuit may be in order.
 We represent discrimination clients in court, in arbitrations, and in front of the EEOC.
 We’ll make sure you understand all of the risks and benefits involved, and if you decide to sue, we’ll shepherd you through – continuously advocating for your rights, and keeping your best interests on the front burner at all times.